JonnySB/django-learning/notes.md

       </html>
          ```

-5. WHen they hit submit, the POST request is initiated and so different functionality can be applied in the views.py file.
-THe views.py file can be updated to the following:
+5. When the user hits submit, the POST request is initiated and so different functionality can be applied in the views.py file.
+I.e.The views.py file can be updated to the following:
+      - The following prints the user submitted data to the console - however, this could be - for example - parsed to a model.

    ```
       from django.shortcuts import render, redirect